superbrothers/kubectl-open-svc-plugin/README.md

   -n, --namespace string                 If present, the namespace scope for this CLI request -p, --port int                         The port on which to run the proxy.
 Set to 0 to pick a random port. (default 8001)
       --request-timeout string           The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
+      --scheme string                    The scheme for connections between the apiserver and the service.
+It must be "http" or "https" if specfied.
   -s, --server string                    The address and port of the Kubernetes API server
       --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --token string                     Bearer token for authentication to the API server